 Financing and Managerial Support with (Some) Optimistic Entrepreneurs

-This paper analyzes optimal financing and advising contracts between potentially optimistic entrepreneurs and potentially supportive financiers.
-The presence of optimistic entrepreneurs (who may overestimate their managerial abilities) leads realistic-financiers to bring managerial support even if entrepreneurs are self-confident, i.e. even if they believe they don't need support.
+This paper analyses optimal financing contracts between potentially optimistic entrepreneurs and potentially supportive financiers.
+The presence of optimistic entrepreneurs (who overestimate their personal abilities to manage their venture) leads realistic financiers to bring managerial support even if entrepreneurs are self-confident, i.e. even if they believe they don't need managerial support.
 We find that self-confident entrepreneurs choose convertible securities with more debt-like features (less supportive financier and higher downside protection for the financier) than self-unconfident ones.
 The paper also shows that the prevalence of entrepreneurial optimism renders more difficult for self-confident entrepreneurs to signal themselves through the choice of financing contracts and favors the emergence of a unique form of finance.
 In contrast, entrepreneurs use a greater variety of securities when entrepreneurial optimism is less prevalent.

 Suggested Citation: Suggested Citation